 A free spirit since childhood, Brackeen was lured to her parents' grand piano at an early age, though actual piano lessons were short-lived.
 Her frustrations with formal music education meant that Brackeen had to teach herself, which she did by transcribing and memorizing Charlie Parker and Bud Powell tunes.
 That work laid the foundation for the amazing chops on display in this Piano Jazz session, as Brackeen kicks it off with a musical meditation on Spanish footwear, "Zapatos Espanoles."

-"I thought the whole show hung together quite well," remembers hos Marian McPartland.
+"I thought the whole show hung together quite well," host Marian McPartland says.
 "She used to be so far out there.
 Now she seems more down to earth.
-It was wonderful to hear her and playing together was quite a lot of fun."
+It was wonderful to hear her, and playing together was quite a lot of fun."

-Brackeen's admiration for Marian is evident throughout the show.
+Brackeen's admiration for the host is evident throughout the show.
 It's certainly reflected in her performances of the McPartland original, "Ambiance."
-After Marian introduces the tune's theme, Brackeen comes in, channeling her host's elegant touch.
-Marian then rejoins her guest, taking the song in playful directions in an interesting case of stylistic role reversal.
+After McPartland introduces the tune's theme, Brackeen comes in, channeling her host's elegant touch.
+McPartland then rejoins her guest, taking the song in playful directions in an interesting case of stylistic role reversal.